However, she first became known to the synth world via her debut EP ‘Re-Box’ released on Static Caravan in 2010.

-The Electricity Club met HANNAH PEEL after the final XOYO show in London and later chatted to her about her burgeoning career and electro-friendly development.
+ELECTRICITYCLUB.CO.UK met Hannah Peel after the final XOYO show in London and later chatted to her about her burgeoning career and electro-friendly development.

 I discovered the programmable music box when scoring some music for a theatre show in Liverpool.
 It wasn’t until afterwards when I thought; this box could work really well with singing.